Benedictteo05/OSA_notes/Programming/ASP .NET.md

 	```

 - `Program.cs`
 	- The `Program.cs` file is the entry point of the application.
-It typically contains the Main method, which is the starting point of
+It typically contains the Main method, which is the starting point for the application's execution.

+- `appsettings.json`
+	- The `appsettings.json` file contains configuration settings for the application.
+These settings can include things like database connection strings, logging configurations, API keys, and other application-specific settings.
+The settings in this file can be accessed throughout your application to configure various aspects.

+- `Properties/launchSettings.json`
+	- It is used for configuring how your application is launched for debugging or running locally.
+It specifies settings such as the hosting environment, application URL, and other runtime options.
+This file can be used to define multiple profiles with different settings for different development scenarios.

 ### EF Core Commands
 **Add Migration**